Criminal Justice (BA, Minor)

 Our program is tied directly to the safety and quality of life in our surrounding community.
 Gain direct professional experience as a result.

 The AU curriculum is constantly evolving, so it is as timely as possible.
 Our Criminal Justice major is also highly flexible and can be customized to your interests.

 Criminal Justice students often double major.
 The most common example is to double major in Psychology, giving you a better understanding of human behavior.
 This will also give you an advantage in your career.

 The BA in Criminal Justice degree is offered at the main campus.
-Additionally, a part-time Adult Degree Completion program is offered online.
+Additionally, a transfer program is offered online.

 - Administration of criminal justice agencies